rotelok/yaxgui/README.markdown

 XHGUI (XHProf UI)
 =========

-This is a graphical front end designed to store and present the profiling information provided by the tideways Extension (xhprof fork).
+This is a graphical front end designed to store and present the profiling information provided by the xhprof Extension (will be switched to tideways).
 This XHGUI will only support tideways because all other extensions will not be updated to run with PHP7.
 The fork I am now running will be changed step by step...
 So...

 I am working on
 -----------------

+* switch to ext-tideways
 * switch to PDO perhaps doctrine
 * Better UI (I think about [AdminLTE](https://github.com/almasaeed2010/AdminLTE) )
 * working with composer and bower